isomerpages/nlb-biblioasia/_oct-to-dec-2012/Through His Eyes: Remembering Old Singapore Through the Poems of Edwin Thumboo.md

   race to document, remember and hold onto what Singapore was – and by proxy, ourselves.
 ---
-#### Singapore’s landscape is one that has undergone many changes through the ages, and has come a long way from rural _kampongs_ and swaplands.
-As we struggle to keep pace with change, development and modernity, we also race to document, remember and hold onto what Singapore was – and by proxy, ourselves.
+#### Singapore’s landscape is one that has undergone many changes through the ages.
+As we struggle to keep pace with change, development and modernity, we also race to document, remember and hold onto what Singapore was – and, by proxy, what we are.

 <img style="width:50%;" src="/images/Vol%208%20issue%203/Edwin/Edwin%20Thumboo.jpg">
  <div style="background-color: white;">Courtesy of Edwin Thumboo.
 </div>

 Literature, like places, is also a recorder of history and a documentarian (however reliable) of passing time.
-As Mr S. Dhanabalan said, “literature is the keeper of a nation’s history for it deals with people’s lives, their small and big moments.
+As Mr S. Dhanabalan said, “[L]iterature is the keeper of a nation’s history for it deals with people’s lives, their small and big moments.
 It records their dreams, challenges, joy and pain through novels, plays and poems.
 Poets like Edwin Thumboo record for us permanently the people in our society and their history, their small everyday actions and the big life-changing moments, both public and personal.”[^1]

 Remembering old Singapore and holding onto the spirit of old times are integral to Professor Edwin Thumboo’s poetry.
 Thumboo is one of Singapore’s most prominent poets and his works – in particular, his place poems – afford us glimpses into Singapore’s history.Having lived through Singapore’s pre- and post-independence days, Thumboo’s poetry brings to life our nation’s past and struggles, the atmosphere of days gone by and also showcases her progress and changing physical landscape.